Axyss/AutomatiK/README.md

 <h4>Linux</h4>

 `python3 bot.py`
+copy our bot's secret token (be careful not to copy the application's token instead) and paste It in the first line of the file <i>SToken.txt</i> located in the directory where we extracted the program before.

+In the next place we will invite the bot to our server, follow <a href="https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot">this</a> guide to do so. <b>Make sure to give It administrator privileges.</b>

 </br>
 </br>
 <i>If we've done everything correctly we will see a message like this:</i> `[INFO]: AutomatiK bot now online`